 Beautification and diversification.

 To enhance the attractiveness of their property, Thomas has focused on maintaining and enhancing its walking trails.
-He’s also leveraging his lake’s recreational opportunities by purchasinging a small boat and kayaks for guests to use.
+Having activities for your guests to experience the backyard lifestyle is a great way to spruce up your property listing and earn some extra money.
+He’s also leveraging his lake’s recreational opportunities by purchasing a small boat and kayaks for guests to use.
 “Kayaking is big right now, and people love that,” Thomas remarks.

 Little things add up.

-Thomas has learned the value of small things like, “A simple little bench on a dock at sunset is a big deal when you live in the shadow of the city.”
+When creating a space that people will want to visit, Thomas has learned the value of small things. l “A simple little bench on a dock at sunset is a big deal when you live in the shadow of the city.”
 Likewise, he points out that, “The hot tub has been a big hit.
 I like it too, because, when they’re not here, I’m in it!”
 Another property hit, says Thomas, is their chickens.
 “We have chickens, and—believe it or not—people love them.
 They like to watch us collect eggs and other perform other tasks involved in raising chickens,” he says.